 We are going to start with a minute of deep breathing because that minute of deep breathing for the first time is going to feel like five minutes have gone by because it really takes a while to be able to hone in on these skills.

 I tell clients all the time.
 Don’t only do this whenever I’m in the room with you.
 Don’t only do this for the last five minutes of our session once a week.
-You really got to practice this at home, and you have to practice it even whenever you’re not distressed.
+We encourage you to practice this at home, even if you’re not distressed.

 That way, when you are distressed, these skills come so quickly to you.
 And so, again, patience is like the act of understanding that in their own time everything’s going to unfold.
 And it may not be how you’re picturing it, but we are trying to take the time necessary and the space necessary to create these practices for ourselves.